 Why Use Wooden Knife Handles?

-Knife handles can be made out of a variety of materials, including metal, plastic, stag, and even bones, but each of these have negative aspects.
+Knife handles can be made out of a variety of materials, including metal, plastic, stag, and even bones, but each of these has negative aspects.
 Plastic handles, for instance, are not very durable.
 Metal handles, on the other hand, are quite durable, but very heavy and often do not balance well with the blade.

-Wooden knife handles have been used around the world since the beginning of time because of their perfect combination of durability, beauty and practicality.
+Wooden knife handles have been used around the world since the beginning of time because of their perfect combination of durability, beauty, and practicality.

 While some woods are susceptible to water, wooden handles that are maintained correctly will last you a lifetime.
 Depending on the type of wood you choose, they can last you even longer than metal handles with proper care.
+A good example of such wood varieties would be African Blackwood.
+Thanks to their high density and durability, you’ll often find them in metal-working tools.

 Ease of Usage

 This one’s obvious.
-Imagine a knife with a wooden handle…then think of one with a plastic or metal handle.
+Imagine a knife blade with a wooden handle…then think of one with a plastic or metal handle.
 Which one looks better?

 There is a massive variety of different woods that provide different colors, grains, and designs that come from the greatest artist that exists – mother nature.
 Wooden knives have a ton of character that holds value over time.
 Depending on the type of wood, a skilled woodworker will be able to carve intricate designs into the handle as well.